 They also said I might be making this tragic loss too much about me.
-I decided that unless you’ve lived it you can’t possibly know what this feels like.
+I’m not exactly sure what they meant but that, but I’ve decided that unless you’ve lived it, you can’t possibly know what this feels like.

 They weren’t there to see my daughter resuscitated by paramedics.
-They don’t know that if I hadn’t randomly gone into her room after that major status epilepticus seizure when I did, things might have ended in tragedy for us.
-They also don’t know that without our newly acquired video monitor I wouldn’t have seen her seizing and choking during a nap.
-It was the reason I was able to get to her in time.
+They don’t know that if I hadn’t randomly gone into her room after that major status epilepticus seizure when I did, things might have ended in tragedy.
+They also don’t know that without the newly acquired video monitor we had just set up in her room, I wouldn’t have seen her seizing and choking during a nap.
+It was the only reason I was able to get to her in time.

-I was very lucky these episodes, though during sleep, were when my daughter was sleeping but I was awake.
+We were lucky these episodes, though during sleep, were when my daughter was sleeping, but I was awake.

 They don’t think about any of that.
-I think about it all the time.
+We, as the parents of a child with epilepsy, think about it all the time.